suho/it-university-knowledges/doc/object-oriented-programming.md

 POP basically consists of writing a list of instructions for the computer to follow, and organizing these instructions into groups known as functions.

-Some characteristics exhibited by procedure-oriented programming are:
+Some characteristics exhibited by procedure-oriented programming:
 - Emphasis is on doing things (algorithms)
 - Large programs are divided into smaller programs known as functions
 - Most of the functions share global data